 - Management fees provided are likely to be more affordable than the biggest agencies

-- Should be capable of implementing all features required by more complex accounts set-ups, as well as implement a range of optimisation techniques to improve your advertising ROI.
+- Should be capable of implementing all features required by more complex account set-ups, as well as implement a range of optimisation techniques to improve your advertising ROI.

-- They are also likely to manage other platforms such as Facebook, LinkedIn Microsoft – as well as manage tools like analytics, tagging, call tracking, product feed management software etc.
+- They are also likely to manage other platforms such as Facebook, LinkedIn and Microsoft – as well as management tools like analytics, tagging, call tracking, product feed management software etc.

-- Some are Google Certified Partners, and some will be Premier Google Partners with account managers dong PPC full time.
+- Some are Google Certified Partners, and some will be Premier Google Partners with account managers doing PPC full time.

-- For billing, they provide options such a hourly rate, fixed fee or percentage of ad spend.
+- For billing, they provide options such as an hourly rate, fixed fee or percentage of ad spend.

 3) Larger Specialist PPC Agencies (Over 50+ Employees)

-- Agency often has their own property software technology for tasks like bidding, reporting and automation.
+- Agency often has its own property software technology for tasks like bidding, reporting and automation.